Field of action Environment

 Nature conservation

-Grid expansion is indispensable if the energy transition is to be a success.
-However, it does mean we have to make interventions in nature.
-That is because power lines cross landscapes, forests and meadows, coasts and waterbodies – and impact the various ecosystems.
-We at Amprion see protecting these ecosystems as an important part of our remit.
+Grid expansion is indispensable if the energy transition is to succeed.
+This is the only way we can achieve the climate targets set by Germany and the EU.
+In the process, the power lines cross landscapes, forests and meadows, coastal and inland waters – and impact the various ecosystems.
+Amprion sees protecting these ecosystems as an important part of its remit.

-Amprion’s overhead lines span countryside with a very diverse range of vegetation.
-For more than 20 years, we have been playing a pioneering role in the area of conservative route maintenance.
-This is founded on a holistic approach: we take environmental aspects into account not only when planning but also when constructing and operating our power lines and other installations.
-And our input does not simply end once we have fulfilled the legal requirements.
-At the core of our commitment is our concept for integrated vegetation management, which has grown over the years.
-Rare animal species benefit from this.
-As further evidence of the success of our measures, some of our route areas have been designated as parts of German or European protected areas.
+For more than 20 years, Amprion has been playing a pioneering role in the area of sustainable route maintenance.
+This is founded on a holistic approach: we take environmental aspects into account not only when planning but also subsequently when constructing and operating our power lines and other installations.
+At the core of our corporate commitment is our Integrated Vegetation Management, which has grown over the years and which we are constantly developing in-house and in consultation with key stakeholders.
+Numerous habitats have been created along the grid in which protected species, amongst others, have settled.

 Species protection

-By following a comprehensive integrated vegetation management programme, Amprion creates new habitats along its power line routes.
-At the same time, our extensive transmission grid helps to connect ecosystems with one another.
-This creates a network of biotopes that prevents the “islanding” of species and fosters their development.
-Species protection also means protecting animals while our overhead lines are in operation.
+Amprion’s Integrated Vegetation Management programme enables new habitats to be created on its power line routes.
+These are connected with one another along our extensive transmission grid.
+The resulting network of biotopes prevents “islanding” of species and fosters their development.
+For us, species protection also means protecting animals while our overhead lines are in operation.

 Das Foto zeigt einen Schwarm Möwen vor einer Freileitungstrasse.